jimmieego/reading-notes/CSS/color_opacity.md

 Note:
 - `rgba()` is a color value, so you couldn’t, for example, use it to change the opacity of an image (or an element with a background image).
 - although the value of the `rgba()` function can be inherited, child elements can overrule with an `rgba()` value of their own.
+- Specify solid backups for RGBA colors in a separate rule that appears *before* the RGBA rule.

 ### HSL color